-To encourage the students to hold presentations about the club to schools, community groups and officials.
+We encourage students to hold presentations about the teams to schools, community groups and officials.

 Meet the mentors

-- Harry Heathcote (20) Queen’s Scout.
+- Harry Heathcote (22) FLL/FRC Mentor.
+Queen’s Scout.
 Founder.
-FTC and FLL Mentor
+FTC/FLL Mentor

 - Jon Heathcote.
-Lead FTC Mentor is a Software Electrical and Automation Engineer for SAGE Automation Tasmania.
+FRC Mentor.
+Software Electrical and Automation Engineer for SAGE Automation Tasmania.
+Assists with outreach teams.

 Founding and past members